ktorio/ktor-documentation/topics/server-application-structure.md

 }
 ```

-These types do not depend on routing, plugins, JSON serialization, or persistence.

-### Domain behaviors

-More complex business workflows often require dedicated components inside the domain layer:

-- Repositories abstract persistence and expose operations for retrieving or saving aggregates.
+- _Repositories_ abstract persistence and expose operations for retrieving or saving aggregates.
 Their implementations
 live in the infrastructure layer, but the interfaces belong to the domain.
 ```kotlin
 interface CustomerRepository {